 Drink wine often enough — those wine stains can become permanent overtime.
 That’s something we commonly see at our dentist office in Middleburg Heights.

 Fortunately, there are several fail-safe tricks you can do to avoid stains.
 Enjoy your Pinot Noir and your sparkling pearly whites.
-Thanks to these 8 tips, you can have your wine and beautiful smile too!
+Thanks to these 8 tips on how to drink red wine without staining your teeth or lips, you can have your wine and beautiful smile too!

 Brush Before — Not After